 subject papers

-Two papers have been written in partnership with the University of Waikato department of Psychology and presented at International Cycling Safety Conferences held in Bologna Italy and Brisbane Australia.
+Two papers have been written in partnership with the University of Waikato department of Psychology and presented at International Cycling Safety Conferences held in Bologna Italy (Nov 2016) and Brisbane Australia (Nov 2019).
 The full papers can be downloaded here.
+The third paper was written with Prof Warren Brookbanks and presented at the International Cycling Safety Conference in Japan in November 2024.

 Using positive psychology insights to meet cyclists’ and motorists’ challenges of seeing one another’s perspectives in traffic conflicts